yracine/device-type.myecobee/README.md

 that you want to control from Smartthings and, then press 'Next' for the 'Other Settings &Notification' page, and then 'Done' when finished.

+If you get a blank screen after pressing 'Next or you get the following error: " Error - bad state.
+Unable to complete page configuration", you'd need to enable oAuth as specified in step 2f) above.

 /*********************************************************************************************

 <b>5) Your device(s) should now be ready to process your commands</b>